ernestnash/rem-waste-challenge/README.md

 * **Distinct Visual Hierarchy**: Introduced a hero section with a summary of selected address and waste type before the options.
 * **Interactive Selection**: Swapped a traditional grid for a horizontally scrollable carousel of skip options on desktop, and a swipeable list on mobile.
 * **Rich Detail**: Enhanced each skip card with expandable sections for more details (dimensions, weight limits) without navigating away.
-* **Call-to-Action Emphasis**: Placed a sticky action bar at the bottom with a “Next” button that becomes active upon selection.
+* **Call-to-Action Emphasis**: Placed a sticky action bar at the bottom with a “Continue” and “Back” button that becomes active upon selection.
 * **Maintainable Code**: Modular components with clear responsibilities: `SkipCarousel`, `SkipList`, `SkipDetailsModal`, and `ActionBar`.

 **Steps I followed**: